simplesamlphp/simplesamlphp-module-aggregator2/README.md

 The aggregator can be configured with the following options:

-`sources`
-:   Array which describes a source from which we should download metadata.
+* `sources`:   Array which describes a source from which we should download metadata.

-`cron.tag`
-:   Can be used to run periodical updates.
+* `cron.tag`:   Can be used to run periodical updates.
 It will only be useful when you have metadata caching enabled.

-`cache.directory`
-:   The path to a directory where the aggregator will cache downloaded and generated metadata.
+* `cache.directory`:   The path to a directory where the aggregator will cache downloaded and generated metadata.
     This directory must be writable by the web server.

-`cache.generated`
-:   The number of seconds the generated metadata will be cached for.
+* `cache.generated`:   The number of seconds the generated metadata will be cached for.

-:    *Note*: generated metadata will not be cached if this option is unset.
+*Note*: generated metadata will not be cached if this option is unset.

-`valid.length`
-:   The number of seconds the generated metadata should be valid for.
+* `valid.length`:   The number of seconds the generated metadata should be valid for.
 This is used to set the `validUntil` attribute on the generated metadata.
 Defaults to one week..

-:   *Note*: The value of the `cache.generated` option must be smaller than the value here, otherwise you would end up
-    returning outdated metadata.
+*Note*: The value of the `cache.generated` option must be smaller than the value here, otherwise you would end up returning outdated metadata.

-`ssl.cafile`
-:   This option enables validation of the server certificate when fetching metadata over HTTPS.
-It must be a path
-    pointing to a PEM file which contains one or more valid CA certificates.
+* `ssl.cafile`:   This option enables validation of the server certificate when fetching metadata over HTTPS.
+It must be a path pointing to a PEM file which contains one or more valid CA certificates.
 The path can be either absolute or relative to the `cert` directory.

-:   *Note*: This option can be overridden for each metadata source.
+*Note*: This option can be overridden for each metadata source.

-`sign.privatekey`
-:   The private key that should be used to sign the resulting metadata, in PEM format.
-The path to the private key can
-    be either absolute or relative to the `cert` directory.
+* `sign.privatekey`:   The private key that should be used to sign the resulting metadata, in PEM format.
+The path to the private key can be either absolute or relative to the `cert` directory.
 Skip this option or set it to `NULL` if you don't want to sign the generated metadata.

-`sign.privatekey_pass`
-:   The password used to encrypt the private key.
+* `sign.privatekey_pass`:   The password used to encrypt the private key.
 If this option is unset, the private key is assumed to be unencrypted.

-`sign.certificate`
-:   The certificate that contains the public key corresponding to the private key, in PEM format.
-The path to the
-    certificate can be either absolute or relative to the `cert` directory.
+* `sign.certificate`:   The certificate that contains the public key corresponding to the private key, in PEM format.
+The path to the certificate can be either absolute or relative to the `cert` directory.

-:   *Note*: This certificate will be included in the generated metadata.
+*Note*: This certificate will be included in the generated metadata.

-`RegistrationInfo`
-:   Allows to specify information about the registrar of the generated metadata.
-Please refer to the
-    [MDRPI extension](./simplesamlphp-metadata-extensions-rpi) document for further information.
+* `RegistrationInfo`:   Allows to specify information about the registrar of the generated metadata.
+Please refer to the [MDRPI extension](https://simplesamlphp.org/docs/stable/simplesamlphp-metadata-extensions-rpi) document for further information.

-`exclude`
-:   Allows to exclude one or more entities from the generated metadata, represented by their entity IDs.
-Can be either
-    a string with the entity ID of a single entity, or an array of strings with all the entity IDs to exclude from the result.
+* `exclude`:   Allows to exclude one or more entities from the generated metadata, represented by their entity IDs.
+Can be either a string with the entity ID of a single entity, or an array of strings with all the entity IDs to exclude from the result.

-:   *Note*: this option will not exclude the entities from the cached metadata sources.
-It will only act as a default
-    configuration for the generation of the metadata aggregate, and therefore can be overridden per request.
+*Note*: this option will not exclude the entities from the cached metadata sources.
+It will only act as a default configuration for the generation of the metadata aggregate, and therefore can be overridden per request.

-`filter`
-:   One or more sets representing the types of entities that should be included in the generated metadata.
-Filtering
-    will be performed depending on the role of the entity, as well as the protocols it supports.
+* `filter`:   One or more sets representing the types of entities that should be included in the generated metadata.
+Filtering will be performed depending on the role of the entity, as well as the protocols it supports.
 Can be either a string with the set of entities desired, or an array of strings with all the different sets to filter by.
 The following sets are available:

-: * `saml2`: all the entities that support the SAML 2.0 protocol.
+    * `saml2`: all the entities that support the SAML 2.0 protocol.

-: * `shib13`: all the entities that support the SAML 1.1 protocol.
+    * `shib13`: all the entities that support the SAML 1.1 protocol.

-: * `saml20-idp`: all the identity providers that support the SAML 2.0 protocol.
+    * `saml20-idp`: all the identity providers that support the SAML 2.0 protocol.

-: * `saml20-sp`: all the service providers that support the SAML 2.0 protocol.
+    * `saml20-sp`: all the service providers that support the SAML 2.0 protocol.

-: * `saml20-aa`: all the attribute authorities that support the SAML 2.0 protocol.
+    * `saml20-aa`: all the attribute authorities that support the SAML 2.0 protocol.

-: * `shib13-idp`: all the identity providers that support the SAML 1.1 protocol.
+    * `shib13-idp`: all the identity providers that support the SAML 1.1 protocol.

-: * `shib13-sp`: all the service providers that support the SAML 1.1 protocol.
+    * `shib13-sp`: all the service providers that support the SAML 1.1 protocol.

-: * `shib13-aa`: all the attribute authorities that support the SAML 1.1 protocol.
+    * `shib13-aa`: all the attribute authorities that support the SAML 1.1 protocol.

-:   *Note*: this option will not filter the entities in the cached metadata sources.
-It will only act as a default
-    configuration for the generation of the metadata aggregate, and therefore can be overriden per request.
+*Note*: this option will not filter the entities in the cached metadata sources.
+It will only act as a default configuration for the generation of the metadata aggregate, and therefore can be overriden per request.

 ### Aggregator source configuration

-`url`
-:   The URL the metadata should be fetched from.
+* `url`:   The URL the metadata should be fetched from.

-`ssl.cafile`
-:   This option enables validation of the server certificate when fetching metadata over HTTPS.
-It must be a path
-    pointing to a PEM file which contains one or more valid CA certificates.
+* `ssl.cafile`:   This option enables validation of the server certificate when fetching metadata over HTTPS.
+It must be a path pointing to a PEM file which contains one or more valid CA certificates.
 The path can be either absolute or relative to the `cert` directory.

-:   *Note*: This option overrides the option with the same name in the root configuration for the an aggregator.
+*Note*: This option overrides the option with the same name in the root configuration for the an aggregator.

-`cert`
-:   The certificate that should be used to check the signature of this metadata document, in PEM format.
-The path to
-    the certificate can be either absolute or relative to the `cert` directory.
+* `cert`:   The certificate that should be used to check the signature of this metadata document, in PEM format.
+The path to the certificate can be either absolute or relative to the `cert` directory.

-:   *Note*: This cannot be a CA certificate.
+*Note*: This cannot be a CA certificate.
 Validation against CA certificates (PKI) is not supported.

 Retrieving aggregated metadata